acrossfields/idilsezer/en/background/edu_bsc.md

 </table>

 <div class="bg-indented">
   <p>The focus of my undergraduate studies was structural analysis and finite element methods, which I complemented by gaining practical experience with CAD/CAE tools such as CATIA and Ansys.
+I completed industrial internships covering factory organization, operational processes, and component manufacturing, and participated in the AIAA Design/Build/Fly Competition.
 For my graduation project, I created a finite element model of a composite wing and ran structural analyses to estimate the stresses that occur during three different stages of flight.</p>

   <table class="table-bgsub">
     <tr>